upwebdesign/laravel-infusionsoft/README.md

 INFUSIONSOFT_REDIRECT_URI if used, will override the callback from Infusionsoft and will result in the `infusionsoft.token` to not get created.
 This means you will need to handle the authorization code returned back from Infusionsoft to request an access token.

-## Token Name & Filesystem
+## Token Name & Cache

 Token name default is `infusionsoft.token`, but can be overridden by INFUSIONSOFT_TOKEN_NAME.
-By default the file system is set to `local`, but can be any file system you have set up in your application and can be overridden by INFUSIONSOFT_FILESYSTEM.
+By default the cache store is set to `local`, but can be any cache store you have set up in your application and can be overridden by INFUSIONSOFT_CACHE.
+The default cache store is `file`, but can be any cache store you have set up.

-## Notes

-The Infusionsoft token is stored locally in your storage folder, depending on how you set your filesystems.php configuration.

 # Lumen